 Just thinking about taking a Chicken Pot Pie right from the oven makes my mouth water.
 The tender chunks of chicken, nestled among onion, potato, peas or carrots and smothered by a deliciously flaky pastry – that’s how I spell c-o-m-f-o-r-t.

 There are a number of recipes around.
-This is one I adapted a few years ago from a food magazine sponsored by Walmart.
+This super easy chicken pot pie is one I adapted a few years ago from a food magazine sponsored by Walmart.
 I don’t think it’s in print now, but here is their latest link to a really yummy recipe!
-The first time I made, I followed the instructions exactly and used a piecrust for the top and bottom.
+The first time I made the recipe, I followed the instructions exactly and used a piecrust for the top and bottom.
 It was so awesome!

-I like this chicken pot pie recipe because:
+I like this super easy chicken pot pie recipe because: